 If you’re sending out 100-150 daily connection requests, your group membership is growing daily and should be humming soon.
 To further stimulate conversations in my groups, I provide a free brainstorming guide too.

 But as your group grows, you may not have the time to keep managing it.
 So at some stage you may want to appoint a Group Moderator to keep your conversations active.

 While there’s no limit to how big you can grow your group, you may want to keep sending individualized messages to each connection.
 I typically start segmenting my connections into those that provide feedback and show interest.
 Because I want to be sure I send my next message to them first.

 As long as you’re continually building value, why would anyone disconnect from you?
 And if your target market is carefully chosen, any one of them could need your product at any time.
 So go back to step two and start all over again.
 Or come up with even better messaging ideas for building value.

 Social media marketing is the fast track to connecting with your ideal customers.
-But B2B marketing is a long haul.
-So sending only one message to each prospect won’t get you too far.
+But B2B marketing is a long haul, so sending only one message to each prospect likely won’t get you too far.

 Once you’re connected with a prospect, you’ll need to keep building value to stay top-of-mind.
 Because the bulk of your results will come from nurturing many prospects over time.
 But be warned.
 If you pitch your product too much, people will start ignoring your messages.
 So I recommend spending 80% of the time building value, and only 20% sending promotions.